rossaddison/yii2-house2house/README.md

     ];
     }

-Change the ip address to your local address if you are wanting to generate migrations from your host.
+Change the localhost ip address [127.0.0.1] to your local ip address if you are wanting to generate migrations from your host to your local ip connection whilst logged in online to your site.
 Make sure that you put the Namesapce command at the top of each migration once the migration is completed.
+Gii is run eg. <your_domain>/gii/.
+Alter the controllerMap with a new command.

+To install the above auth files through a migration run the following command:

+    php yii migrate-db-auth

+ To install the subscription files run the following command:

+    php yii migrate-db-paypal